Frequently Asked Questions

 - Explore and familiarize themselves with WKU colleges, academic departments, and careers in order to commit to a major before they have earned 59+ hours.

 Baccalaureate degree seeking students are required to formally declare a major prior to registering beyond their 60th hour of degree credit, or completion of their first term of study at WKU (whichever comes later); associate degree seeking students are required to formally declare a major prior to registering beyond their 30th hour of degree credit, or completion of their first term of study at WKU (whichever comes later).
 This declaration is to be made in consultation with the student's academic advisor.
+The hold prevents students from registering for classes until they declare a major.
+Students can use the online form on TopNet to change their major/minor/concentration.

 Once a change of major has been processed, the must declare major hold will be removed by the system allowing a student to register for classes.